- About ODC

 Dale Rogers Training Center (DRTC) supports people with disabilities through paid vocational training, in-house programs and work opportunities, as well as competitive employment.
 DRTC offers a wide variety of services and work opportunities.

-Employment—DRTC has federal contracts with Tinker Air Force Base, providing custodial and food service, as well as FAA, Federal Courthouse, Federal Post Office, Lockheed Martin, the new Oklahoma City Federal Building and the Murrah Plaza (custodial).
+Employment—DRTC has federal contracts with Tinker Air Force Base, providing custodial and food service, as well as FAA, Federal Courthouse, Federal Post Office, the Oklahoma City Federal Building and the Murrah Plaza (custodial).
 These jobs offer highly competitive pay and benefits and provide the opportunity to improve hard and soft work skills.

 Employment Services— Helps people obtain and maintain community jobs.
 An Employment Training Specialist (ETS) helps match an individual’s capabilities and skills with job openings in the area, works alongside the participant during the first several days to learn the job (at no cost to the employer), then eventually fades from the site as the participant becomes skilled at their new job.